by Adam Kościelak Jul 26, 2021

 What is Recruitment Email Marketing?

 Recruitment email marketing means sending emails to a list of individuals who’ve (a) signed up for updates from you and (b) who might be interested in the job role(s) that you’re advertising.
+Utilizing an employee template can streamline this process and ensure consistency in communication.

 Recruitment email marketing definitely isn’t about sending mass spam emails to people who haven’t asked to hear from you.